Makktu/StarDrifter-2025/README.md

 Back to making the Phantoms fade in and out - working on logic, game balance etc.

 ### Fri 7 March 2025
+Changed barrier generator gfx and worked on behaviour.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++